auth0/docs/articles/hosted-pages/guardian.md

 * Reverting to the last saved template by clicking **Reset to Last**;
 * Reverting to the default template provided by Auth0 by clicking **Reset to Default**.

-Note that the page works for basic use cases without being customized.
-The included scripts are updated as required by Auth0.
-However, when the customization toggle is flipped on, you then become responsible for the updating and maintenance of the script, as it can no longer be automatically updated by Auth0.
-This includes updating the version for any included script, such as the MFA widget.
+Please note that Hosted Pages work for without customization, with the included scripts updated by Auth0 as required.
+However, once you toggle the customization to **on**, you are responsible for the updating and maintaining the script (including changing version numbers, such as that for the MFA widget), since Auth0 can no longer update it automatically.

 ## Theming Options